AAbhijithA/StepWise/README.md

 - - - -
 ### Setup of the Application

-We use Streamlit framework for the building of the application and can be downloaded via:
+We use Streamlit framework for the building of the application and the libraries used for it can be downloaded via:
 ```
 > pip install streamlit
+> pip install pandas
 ```
-***"(NOTE: Ensure you have downloaded all the libraries for the imgdet.py file before running the application itself)"*** and then we run the application via:
+and then we run the application via:
 ```
 > pip install app.py